hcientist/OnlinePythonTutor/v3/docs/developer-overview.md

 Note that you can run bottle with both Python 2 and 3.

-However, **only** run this locally, not in production, since security checks are disabled.
+However, **only** run this app locally for testing, not in production, since security checks are disabled.

 ## Overall system architecture